Spoiling the Game

 Spoiling the Game (German: Strich durch die Rechnung) is a 1932 German comedy film directed by Alfred Zeisler and starring Heinz Rühmann, Toni van Eyck, and Hermann Speelmans.
 Its hero is a young cyclist who enters a race.

-It was made by German's largest film company UFA and shot at the Babelsberg Studios in Berlin.
+It was made by German's largest film company UFA and shot at the velodrome in Forst (Lausitz).
 The film's sets were designed by the art directors Willi Herrmann and Herbert Lippschitz.
 A separate French-language version Rivaux de la piste was also released.